github/opensource.guide/getting-started/index.md

 When you open source a project, you open yourself to feedback and suggestions from other people who are engaged with your work.
 It might feel intimidating to open source a project for the first time, but remember that you're not alone.

-In the next section, we'll help you figure out your goals around open sourcing your project.
+Now it's time to figure out your goals around open sourcing your project.
 Understanding these goals beforehand will make it easier to manage your and others' expectations later on.